 Sustainable Excellence Models

 The “true test” of leadership + design is the results they produce.
 In this research formula, stakeholder value or sustainable excellence is the dependent variable and is measured by a comprehensive scorecard that includes measures for each of the multiple stakeholder groups.
 The notion here is that leadership and design are assessed based on their impact on six key stakeholder groups: customers (patients, students, etc.); workforce (including contractors and volunteers); investors (including donors and taxpayers); suppliers and partners; the community; and the natural environment.
-Our research interests are focused on studying the leadership and management models and methods used by organizations that have achieved ever-improving results across a comprehensive scorecard that represents multiple stakeholders and thus sustainable excellence.
+Our research interests are focused on studying the leadership and management models and methods used by organizations that have achieved ever-improving results across a comprehensive scorecard that represents multiple stakeholders and thus, sustainable excellence.
+Selected publications: